Who oversees The State of Vermont’s 9-1-1 system?

 The Vermont Enhanced 9-1-1 Board updates the status of the school compliance project on a regular basis.
 Click here for the latest status report.

-If you have any additional questions regarding the school compliance project or ECS compliance requirements, contact us.
-Click here for email and telephone #.
+If you have any additional questions regarding the school compliance project or ECS compliance requirements, please contact us.

 Please note: We are unable to release compliance information about specific schools or businesses.

-Why is addressing a critical part of Enhanced 9-1-1?
+Why is addressing a critical part of 9-1-1?

 Do communities have the authority to create physical addresses?